kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

    Drone Technology is much more than a fun tool to use for video recording, it is a door through which the drone pilot opens himself up to a universe of possibilities.
 Futtech's birth is also the birth of a worldview that opens my mind to many different use cases across various sectors.
 Futtech using drone is the beginning of a journey.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
-   This idea revealed itself to me due to my interest in drone technology, that's a given.
-In thThis particular instance makes use of a LiDAR sensor in order to generate a 3D map of the surrounding environment, which had me thinking of an image I saved on PC about 'How Automated Vehicles Work'.
-Finding these technologies to not be as foreign is an indication of growth.<br />
+   This idea revealed itself to me due to my interest in drone technology, that's a given.<br />
+   This particular instance uses a LiDAR sensor to generate a 3D map of the surrounding environment, which had me thinking of an image I saved on my PC about 'How Automated Vehicles Work'.
+Regularly encountering these technologies and not sense myself thinking of them as foreign and extremely fascinating is an indication of engineering growth.<br />
-   Eviot could find a way to sneek in here via [this LiDAR-attached remote controlled car](https://emesent.com/2025/06/13/hovermap-deployed-via-remote-controlled-vehicle-offers-safer-quicker-mapping-of-underground-pipes-tunnels/) mapping underground tunnels.
+   Eviot could find a way to sneek in here via [this, LiDAR-attached, remote controlled car](https://emesent.com/2025/06/13/hovermap-deployed-via-remote-controlled-vehicle-offers-safer-quicker-mapping-of-underground-pipes-tunnels/) mapping underground tunnels.
 There is potential, just gotta put in the hours.

 ## Idea 14